 It has now become so bad that almost all downtown areas are affected.
 Although the problems are worse in the mornings and evenings it has noticeable throughout the day.

-At the end of Pratamnak Soi 6 where few buses go, garden view studio for sale
+At the end of Pratamnak Soi 6 where few buses go, sea view 2 bedrooms for sale

 Pattaya Beach Road is particularly bad in the mornings with tourist being brought to the seafront to take speedboats across to Koh Larn.
 Pratamnak and Naklua are also seriously affected demonstrating that the problem isn’t just limited to Central Pattaya.
 Often the driving by these coach drivers can be somewhat reckless and has caused numerous accidents over the years and indeed, they happen on a frequent basis.